 The Cooperation Act is a matter of fairness for public safety

 - There is a long history of providing collective bargaining rights to workers.
 The freedom to assemble is in the first Amendment of the Constitution and part of our Democratic tradition.
-These rights were further codified over 80 years ago for private sector workers through passage of the National Labor Relations Act; it is only right that those working on the frontlines be treated
+These rights were further codified over 80 years ago for private sector workers through passage of the National Labor Relations Act; it is only right that those working on the frontlines be treated the same.

 The Cooperation Act strengthens public safety retirement and wages